-In June 2008, the co-chairs noted that, "National ownership is not a specific aim of the Nairobi Action Plan, perhaps because it should go without saying....376 Nearing the Second Review Conference, national ownership and sustainability will become increasingly crucial to ensure long-term VA.
+In June 2008, the co-chairs noted that, "National ownership is not a specific aim of the Nairobi Action Plan, perhaps because it should go without saying....716 Nearing the Second Review Conference, national ownership and sustainability will become increasingly crucial to ensure long-term VA.

 Of states reporting casualties in 2007-2008, 46 did not assign VA coordination responsibilities.
-In 22, VA was in the portfolio of mine action authorities.
-In five, responsibility was divided between the mine action center and relevant ministries; for only seven was it a ministerial responsibility.
-Only in El Salvador was the government disability coordination body responsible for VA.
+In 22, VA was work in Uganda.

-5 Cambodia and New Zealand, co-chairs, "Towards the Second Review Conference," Standing Committee on Victim Assistance and Socio-Economic Reintegration, Geneva, 6 June 2008.
+Cambodia and New Zealand, co-chairs, "Towards the Second Review Conference," Standing Committee on Victim Assistance and Socio-Economic Reintegration, Geneva, 6 June 2008.